 “Then you ain’t done, Stevie.
-He don’t get release until you finish the job.
+He don’t get released until you finish the job.
 And don’t get cute asking her where I’m at.
 I got eyes on you.
 You even think about comin’ my direction, Imma off Terrence.
 Then you’re next.
 One dead family.”

-I heard click, then dial tone.
+I heard a click, then dial tone.

 Fire raged across my eyes and for a second I was back home with Jackie in our king sized bed waking up on a Saturday morning.
 Her body framed a perfect cello with skin the color of milk chocolate.
 I gave up everything for her and Terrence.